Snarkdoof/cryocloud/README.md

 ### Module definition:
    **args**: *{argument definition}* - How to resolve input arguments for this module (see below)

+  **cache**: Specify that this module should be cached.
+Look at the cache specification further down.

   **ccnode**: If given, run on the given CryoCloud processing node - or use runtime stats (stat) or config, typically {"stat": "parent.node"}

   **children**: *[module definitions]* - Inline definition of children - same as giving this module a name and set "downstreamOf" to this modules name